 Strategic and Seasoned Approach to Government Investigations.
-Building on our experience both inside the government and as seasoned defense counsel, we have a well-earned reputation for “excellent credibility before the agencies across a broad swathe of white-collar matters.”
-(Legal 500).
-Recognized as “very strategic” (Chambers USA), we have leveraged this credibility and experience to a strong track record for resolving government investigations on favorable terms for our clients.
-With that said, we are fully prepared to fight where necessary and strategically sensible, and we regularly engage in criminal and civil litigation at the appellate, trial, and administrative levels.
+Building on our experience both inside the government and as defense counsel, the Special Matters team has a well-earned reputation for “excellent credibility before the agencies across a broad swathe of white-collar matters” (Legal 500).
+Recognized as “very strategic” (Chambers USA), we leverage this credibility and experience to deliver favorable results for clients in myriad industries and geographies.

 - Bank of America